 Since your boss seems to be the only one who’s allowed to make any decisions, get any work done, or even decide what the work is, their incredibly-busy schedule will set the pace for everything there is to do.
 Micromanagers are blockers that keep projects delayed while everyone awaits their approval.
 The revision process can also extend far beyond what was scheduled as a micromanager gives a piece of feedback, changes their mind, and eventually settles on the first suggestion they had.

 Does this sound like someone you work with?
 If the markers we’ve outlined here ring true for you, you are likely working for a micromanager.
 However, there are proactive strategies you can use to set healthier boundaries around your work.
+A feedback solution allowing you to anonymously communicate to your manager that his way of handling things is not helping the team at all is one of them.
 Next week, we’ll tackle how to deal with a micromanager in Part 2.
+If you want to see a prime example of how one of our clients used our solution to empower their managers and include employees in decision-making processes, check out this case study and see if this is something you would be interested in.